ufownl/lua-resty-mcp/README.md

 ```

 > [!NOTE]
+> 1. The optional field `title` is intended for UI and end-user contexts — optimized to be human-readable and easily understood, even by those unfamiliar with domain-specific terminology.
+If not provided, the name should be used for display;
-> 1. Available options for HTTP connections can be viewed [here](https://github.com/ledgetech/lua-resty-http?tab=readme-ov-file#connect).
+> 2. Available options for HTTP connections can be viewed [here](https://github.com/ledgetech/lua-resty-http?tab=readme-ov-file#connect).
 Note that `scheme`, `host`, and `port` will be parsed according to `endpoint_url` automatically, so setting them in `http_opts` will be ignored;
-> 2. Available options for WebSocket connections can be viewed [here](https://github.com/openresty/lua-resty-websocket/tree/master?tab=readme-ov-file#clientnew), it combines the available options for `client:new` and `client:connect` methods.
+> 3. Available options for WebSocket connections can be viewed [here](https://github.com/openresty/lua-resty-websocket/tree/master?tab=readme-ov-file#clientnew), it combines the available options for `client:new` and `client:connect` methods.
 Note that the subprotocol will always be set to `"mcp"`, so setting `protocols` in `websocket_opts` will be ignored.

 ### client:initialize